CymaticLabs/InfluxDBStudio/README.md

 ## Installation

+Binary releases can be found [here](https://github.com/CymaticLabs/InfluxDBStudio/releases).

-Currently you should build locally by downloading the source or cloning the repository.
+You can build locally by downloading the source or cloning the repository.
 Eventually some binary releases might be included with the repository going forward.
 To build, you will need [Visual Studio 2015](https://www.visualstudio.com/downloads/).
 Building with Mono might be possible with additional steps but it's not clear how usable it will be.
 The Mac OS X version definitely has some issues.
 For now, Windows is the recommended platform to use.

 Open the solution file `CymaticLabs.InfluxDB.sln` to get started.